AndrewFromMelbourne/raspidmx/README.md

 the different programs in this repository.
 Each program has its own make file, so you can build them individually if you wish.

-You will need to install libpng before you build the program.
+You will need to install the latest version of libpng-dev before you build the program.
 On Raspbian

-sudo apt-get install libpng12-dev